 The results of the survey conducted on the uses of Chinese chives, traditional cultivation practices and economic return from Chinese chives cultivation (Allium tuberosum Rottler ex-Sprengel) are given in Table 1, 2 and 3.

 Table 1.
 Local uses of Chinese chives by different inhabitants of Bishnupur district.
+Table should be centered